no-go/oLEDBluetoothMap/README.md

 # oLED Bluetooth Map

 Get position from smartphone, generates a map from osm, send map via UART bluefruit to a RGB display.
+App can take pictures and sends them, too!
+You can switch between nRF (bluefrui) or HM10 (CC2541) Bluetooth module.

 Support me: <a href="https://flattr.com/submit/auto?fid=o6wo7q&url=https%3A%2F%2Fgithub.com%2Fno-go%2FoLEDBluetoothMap" target="_blank">![Flattr This](stuff/flattr.png)</a>